solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 ```

 Here, in the `run_concept_shared_account` function, instead of transferring to
 the bottleneck, we transfer to the `donation_tally` PDA.
-This way, we’re only
+This way, we're only
 effecting the donator's account and their PDA - so no bottleneck!
 Additionally,
 we keep an internal tally of how many lamports need to be redeemed, ie be
 transferred from the PDA to the community wallet at a later time.
 At some point
 in the future, the community wallet will go around and clean up all the
 straggling lamports (probably a good job for
 [clockwork](https://www.clockwork.xyz/)).
-It’s important to note that anyone
+It's important to note that anyone
 should be able to sign for the redeem function, since the PDA has permission
 over itself.

-If you want to avoid bottlenecks at all costs, this is one way to tackle it.
+If you want to avoid bottlenecks at all costs, this is one way to tackle them.
 Ultimately this is a design decision and the simpler, less optimal solution
 might be okay for some programs.
 But if your program is going to have high
 traffic, it's worth trying to optimize.
 You can always run a simulation to see
-your worst, best and median cases.
+your worst, best, and median cases.

 ### See it in Action